Search

 As the first building within the Borders Innovation Park commissioned by Scottish Borders Council, the design team sought to create a high quality first building which set the standard for the rest of the business park development.

-Drawing on inspiration from the local rural vernacular the new office takes the form of a contemporary rural steading, and is 2-storeys with simple pitched roofscape separated by gable end walls.
+Drawing on inspiration from the local rural vernacular the new office takes the form of a contemporary rural steading, and is two-storeys with simple pitched roofscape separated by gable end walls.
 The primary civic façade and main entrance faces the railway terminus to the west, whilst to the east, a landscaped courtyard containing the necessary ancillary service facilities with parking beyond is softened by planting.

 Inherently flexible, the layout forms a staggered, L-shape arrangement with strategically placed cores at each corner.
 This reduces the overall scale of the development, whilst the glazed links that connect each element provide additional visual interest whilst also allowing for phased future development.